blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 # Bet Contract in Anchor

 This is an implementation of the contract in [Anchor](https://www.anchor-lang.com), a [Rust](https://www.rust-lang.org)-based framework for Solana smart contracts.
 The purpose of this document is to simplify the understanding of the code by providing a high-level overview of the implementation.
+We'll omit some implementation details, such as crate imports and error definitions, for brevity.

 The full specification and possible deviations from it are described in the [specification](../../README.md).
 Here we describe the implementation details.